GlimmerLab/Awesome-Embodied-AI-Robot/docs/index_en.md

 ---
 layout: default
-title: RoboLLM Hub - Robot Learning Resources
+title: GlimmerLab - Robot Learning Resources
 description: A curated collection of robot learning, reinforcement learning, and embodied AI resources
 lang: en
 ---

-# Welcome to RoboLLM Hub
+# Welcome to GlimmerLab

-RoboLLM Hub is a resource center focused on robot learning, reinforcement learning, and embodied AI.
+GlimmerLab is a resource center focused on robot learning, reinforcement learning, and embodied AI.
 We are dedicated to collecting and organizing the latest research advancements, papers, and code implementations in this field.

 <div class="row mb-5">
   <div class="col-md-4 mb-4">